Ideal Ways to Keep Your Boat Safe and Secure in Winter Storage

 - Make the trailer impossible to take or move by removing the tongue hitch or the trailer tires.
 Also, park your boat in the driveway with the hitch facing the street and remove the trailer lights.

 - Hide the boat as much as possible. don’t put any “for sale” sign.
 Put a full winter cover.

 - Install exterior lighting that is motion-activated around the area.

 Read Related Articles:

-Categories:To learn more about Boat-Alert.com History Reports for used boats and hull check on a used boat visit: www.Boat-Alert.com
+Categories:To learn more about Boat-Alert.com History Reports for used boats and boat documentation search visit: www.Boat-Alert.com